Name | Hackberry |

 Uses

-The hackberry is often used in landscape planting as a substitute for elm, which is subject to Dutch elm disease.
+The hackberry is often used in landscape planting as a substitute for elm.
+Hackberry is often used in wind break plantings to control wind erosion.
 Used for fencing and cheap furniture.